jobobby04/TachiyomiSY/README.md

 ## Acknowledgements
 Shinyomi is a fork of TachiyomiSY, which itself is based on Mihon.
 This version focuses on developing features that I find personally useful.
 A big thank you to the original authors for their incredible work and for sharing it with the community!

+Be sure to check out the original projects: [TachiyomiSY](https://github.com/jobobby04/TachiyomiSY) and [Mihon](https://github.com/mihonapp/mihon) for their outstanding work.

 [//]: # (![screenshots of app]&#40;./.github/readme-images/screens.png&#41;)

 ## Features